AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

    Table will always be sorted

 ------------------------------------
-Discriminant In A Range Constraint
+Discriminant in a Range Constraint
 ------------------------------------

 * The following is illegal: